top of page

 2003 - 2004 Texas Valedictorian Scholarship

-Stefan Gilthorpe, MD was born in Slidell, Louisiana and raised in the Beaumont area.
-His small-town roots shape how he approaches patient care: he understands the importance of listening to each patient and communicating his treatment plan before stepping out of the exam room.
+Stefan Gilthorpe, M.D., was born in Slidell, Louisiana, and raised in the Beaumont area.
+His small-town roots inform his approach to patient care: He understands the importance of listening patiently and deeply values his patients' trust in him.

-Dr. Gilthorpe received his undergraduate degree at Texas A&M University and went on to earn a master’s degree at Lamar University.
-He attended the University of Texas Medical Branch in Galveston, Texas for medical school, anesthesiology residency, and pain-medicine fellowship.
-Dr. Gilthorpe's subspecialty training focused on interventional techniques for neck and back pain, peripheral joints, migraines, complex regional pain syndrome and other painful conditions.
+Dr. Gilthorpe received his undergraduate degree from Texas A&M University and a master's in biology at Lamar University.
+He attended the University of Texas Medical Branch, UTMB, for medical school, anesthesiology residency and pain-medicine fellowship.
+Dr. Gilthorpe's subspecialty training focused on interventional techniques for neck and back pain, peripheral joints, migraines, complex regional pain syndrome, and other painful conditions.

-Following his tenure at UTMB, Dr. Gilthorpe worked in Fort Walton Beach, Florida as an interventional pain specialist, where he gained invaluable experience by performing thousands of procedures.
+Following his tenure at UTMB, Dr. Gilthorpe worked as an interventional pain specialist in Fort Walton Beach, Florida, where he gained invaluable experience performing thousands of procedures.

 In his free time, Dr. Gilthorpe enjoys spending time with his wife, Darla, and their dogs, Olive and Hobbes.
 On weekends, you may find him floating in an inner tube down the river or tending to a campfire at Magnolia Ridge.